cthoyt/cthoyt.github.io/_posts/2021-08-28-biolookup-docker.md

 After committing, it's time to push to DockerHub.
 You might need to do `docker login` before this.
 The name of the image takes the form `<organization>/<name>[:<tag>]`.
-Make sure you push to an organization that you have rights to, and the tag is optional.
+Make sure you push to an organization that you have rights to, and the tag (the part after the colon) is optional.

 ```shell
 $ docker push biopragmatics/postgres-biolookup:latest